CodeStix/typed-react-form/articles/Getting-started.md

 ### Creating the submit handler

-Pass `form.handleSubmit` to the form's `onSubmit` prop to validate before calling your callback function.
+Use `form.handleSubmit` to validate before calling your function.
+It does not get called if there is a validation error, and prevents the page from reloading.
-You can also just use a `<button>` and submitting in the button's `onClick` handler, but this event does not fire when pressing return/enter in a text input!

 ✔️ **`<form>` element with `onSubmit` event**